idcrook/raspberry-pi-rotary-phone/README.md

 ```
 ansible-playbook -i inventory/inventory.cfg --ask-pass \
-  -e "dbs_expand_filesystem=true" \
   -e "enable_apt_cacher_ng_proxy=true"  \
   bootstrap-playbook.yaml

 ```

-Once you have successfully transferred your public SSH key, you should not need the `--ask-pass` option.
+Explained above, recent images of Raspbian `jessie` automatically perform the filesystem expansion on first boot, so you shouldn't need `-e "dbs_expand_filesystem=true"`.
+Once you have successfully transferred your public SSH key (bootstrap-playbook does this), the `--ask-pass` option in later invocations is not required.

 ```
 ansible-playbook -i inventory/inventory.cfg \